facebook/relay/docs/GraphQL-ObjectIdentification.md

 ```

 The `Node` interface and `node` field assume globally unique IDs for this
 refetching.
-A system without globally unique IDs can usually create one
+A system without globally unique IDs can usually synthesize them
-by combining the type with the type specific ID, which is what was done
+by combining the type with the type-specific ID, which is what was done
 in this example.

 The IDs we got back were base64 strings.
 IDs are designed to be opaque (the